Rule 11-201. Senior judges.

 (1)(B) Active Senior Judge.
 To be an active senior judge, a judge shall:

 (1)(B)(i) meet the qualifications of a senior judge;

-(1)(B)(viii) obtain attorney survey results on the final judicial performance evaluation survey conducted prior to termination of service sufficient to have been certified for retention election regardless whether the survey was conducted for self improvement or certification;
+(1)(B)(ix) obtain attorney survey results on the final judicial performance evaluation survey conducted prior to termination of service sufficient to have been certified for retention election regardless whether the survey was conducted for self-improvement or certification;

-(1)(B)(ix) continue to meet the requirements for certification for judicial retention election as those requirements are determined by the Judicial Council to be applicable to active senior judges; and
+(1)(B)(x) continue to meet the requirements for certification for judicial retention election as those requirements are determined by the Judicial Council to be applicable to active senior judges;

 (2) Disqualifications.
 To be an active senior judge, a judge: